SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 > [!NOTE]
 > This is an implementation detail; as a regular scripter, you may ignore this!
 >
-> Please hash the compressed and encrypted bytecode; do not decrypt and decompress the bytecode and then hash it!
+> Please hash the compressed and encrypted bytecode.
+Do not decrypt and decompress the bytecode and then hash it!
 > Additionally, this will ensure compatibility between executors who do practice sUNC.

 Returns a `SHA384` hash represented in hex of the module/script's bytecode.
 This function should work with `LocalScript`, `ModuleScript`, and `Script` instances that have RunContext set to Client.